 The UWRF GIS Lab is supported by the Geography and Geographic Information Science Department and serves as the primary center for GIS and Cartographic education.
 The department has had a minor in Cartography since 1981.
 The minor was revised in 1993 to include courses in Geographic Information Science.
 The GIS Lab was funded by NSF ILI and UWS Lab Modernization grants authored by Carol Barrett in 1993.
-The Lab has since been maintained through UWS Lab Modernization Grants, authored by Charles Rader, Ph.D. and Mathew Dooley, Ph.D., and the Department of Geography and Geographic Information Science.
+The Lab has since been maintained through UWS Lab Modernization Grants and campus grants authored by Charles Rader, Matt Dooley, and the Department of Geography and Geographic Information Science.

-Students from across campus take GIS courses, and many ultimately use skills developed in these courses to enhance their research and project work in many other disciplines including, geology, environmental science and management, conservation, and landuse planning.
+Students from across campus take GIS courses, and many ultimately use skills developed in these courses to enhance their research and project work in many other disciplines including, geology, environmental science and management, conservation, and land use planning.
 In addition, many students are involved in internships with local organizations through the GIS Lab.
-These have included the Kinnickinnic River Land Trust, City of River Falls, the Great Rivers Confluence Project and many others.
+These have included the Kinnickinnic River Land Trust, City of River Falls, St. Croix County, Washington County and many others.

-Geography and Geographic Information Science faculty and staff serve as the contacts and campus technical support for ESRI ArcGIS 10.3.1 software.
-Individuals on campus may contact Charles Rader (ESRI Primary Contact) for questions regarding the use of this software on campus, via e-mail or phone at 715-425-4539.
+Geography and GIS faculty and staff serve as the contacts and campus technical support for ESRI ArcGIS software.
+Individuals on campus may contact Matt Dooley (ESRI Primary Contact) for questions regarding the use of this software on campus via e-mail or phone at 715-425-3264.

-In addition to the University of Wisconsin-River Falls Acceptable Usage Policy, the Department of Geography and Geographic Information Science enforces the following rules:
+In addition to the UW Acceptable Usage Policy, the Department of Geography and GIS enforces the following rules: